New Palace Yard: Terrorist attacks

 New Palace Yard has twice been the scene of terrorist attacks.
 On 31 March 1979, an Irish National Liberation Army car bomb killed MP Airey Neave as he exited the underground car park at New Palace Yard.
-On 22 March 2017, a British terrorist crashed a car into the perimeter fence of the Palace grounds, after driving into pedestrians on the Westminster Bridge.
+On 22 March 2017, an Islamic terrorist crashed a car into the perimeter fence of the Palace grounds, after driving into pedestrians on the Westminster Bridge.
 After abandoning the vehicle, he ran into the New Palace Yard and fatally stabbed PC Keith Palmer, an unarmed police officer guarding the Carriage Gates.
-He was then shot by an armed close protection officer and died at the scene.
+His armed colleagues then shot at the terrorist who later died at the scene.